sblinch/kdl-go/docs/unmarshal.md

 }
 ```

-When decoding into a map, arguments are added to the map first (keyed by their index), propeties are added next (keyed
+When decoding into a map, arguments are added to the map first (keyed by their index), properties are added next (keyed
 by their names) and children are added last (keyed by their names):

 ```go